These Moroccan meatballs, or kefta tagine, are made with spiced ground beef or lamb, and bathed with a buttery saffron-cilantro sauce.

 Kefta is the savory spiced ground meat of Morocco, served in meatball form or used as stuffing.
 Serve the kefta directly from the tagine or pot, with warm slices of toasted bread for mopping up the sauce.
 In some Moroccan homes where fiery dishes are appreciated, a whole dried red pepper is added to the sauce.–Paula Wolfert

-Cookbook author and Mediterranean cooking monarch Paula Wolfert does something in this recipe that comes as something of a surprise to us.
-She soaks saffron threads in hot water.
+Cookbook author and Mediterranean cooking monarch Paula Wolfert does something in this recipe that came as something of a surprise to us.
+First, she soaks saffron threads in hot water.
 The elixir, which Wolfert dubs “saffron water,” summons more of the spice’s aroma and flavor than simply crumbling a few dry strands into a dish, she explains.
 Given its seeming superpowers, saffron water isn’t just a clever cooking technique, it’s a savvy spendthrift tactic when you consider the justifiably steep price of a stash of saffron.
 “In fact,” she continues, “I’ve discovered that if I soak all the ground spices called for in a recipe in a little saffron water before adding them to the dish, their combined flavors are intensified and better distributed.”
-We don’t know about you, but we intend to do as Wolfert says.
+But actually, that wasn’t what surprised us.
+What was new to us was how she keeps a stash of extra saffron water on hand for everyday use.
+Although she didn’t go into detail as to what those uses are, here’s how we’d have our way with it:

 - 1/2 teaspoon crumbled saffron strands